 - Some very cool coffee

-It is one of the largest neighborhoods in Tokyo and where most of the commercial and administrative activity is concentrated.
+It is one of the largest neighborhoods in Tokyo and it’s also where most of the commercial and administrative activity is concentrated.

-At night it is a popular entertainment center and you can explore several of the famous sectors for its bars, karaoke, and small street food establishments.
+At night it is a popular entertainment center.
+Therefore, you can explore several of the famous sectors for their bars, karaokes, and small street food establishments.

 What to see: